williamnguyen-activecyber/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ---
 layout: docs_page
-title: Platform Release Notes
+title: Okta API Release Notes
-excerpt: Summary of changes to the Okta Platform since Release 2017.33
+excerpt: Summary of changes to the Okta API since Release 2017.33
 ---

-## Platform Release Notes for Release 2017.34
+## Okta API Release Notes for Release 2017.34

-The following platform feature enhancements and bug fixes are available in the 2017.34 release.
+The following feature enhancements and bug fixes related to the Okta API are available in the 2017.34 release.
-Dates for preview and production release are the earliest possible release date.
+Dates for preview and production release are for the earliest possible release date.
 Always check your org to verify the release version.

-### Platform Feature Enhancements
+### Feature Enhancements

 | Feature Enhancement                                                           | Expected in Preview Orgs            | Expected in Production Orgs |
 |:------------------------------------------------------------------------------|:------------------------------------|:----------------------------|